-You could also grab a copy of the lyrics and first try to highlight which words will have the ceceo.
+You could also print a copy of the lyrics and first try to highlight which words you think will have the ceceo.
 Then listen to the song and see if you were right.

 Here are just a few names and tunes to help you get started:

 - David Bisbal: Rock out to his hit “Esclavo de sus besos” (Slave of Her Kisses), or slow it down to “Mi Princesa” (My princess), which is full of great ceceo words.

 - El Canto del Loco: This group has lots of awesome songs, including “Un millón de cicatrices” (A Million Scars) and “Peter Pan.”

 - Enrique Iglesias: The catchy “Bailando” (Dancing) will certainly get you moving!